Detailed Conversion

 ## Troubleshooting

 Not all models can be converted for the desired platform.
-You check the failed conversion logs as follows:
+You can inspect failed conversion logs as follows:

-* Find the failed conversion job in the Failed Conversions section and click on it's name.
+Find the failed job in the Failed Conversions section and open it.

-* Download the conversion logs by clicking on the Logs button in the top right corner or inspect them directly by scrolling the
+Use the Logs button in the top right corner to download the logs, or inspect the Conversion process logs section directly on the

 > If export fails, corrections need to be made either to the model or the utilized conversion parameters.
 Please consult the